Man who stormed Capitol in caveman costume gets prison

 “I feel sorry for the officers that had to deal with that chaos,” said Mostofsky, who must report to prison on or after June 5.

+U.S. District Judge Amit Mehta agreed to give defense lawyers more time to prepare for trial but indicated that he isn’t inclined to grant another delay.
+A few defense attorneys expressed concern about the possible impact if a congressional panel investigating the Jan.
+6 riot releases its report around the same time as the first trial.
+Mehta said that wouldn’t be a reason for another delay, “even if 435 members of Congress start reading from the report on the courthouse steps.”

+More than 780 people have been charged with federal crimes related to the Capitol riot.
+Over 280 of them have pleaded guilty, mostly to misdemeanors.
+More than 160 defendants have been sentenced, including over 60 who have been sentenced to terms of imprisonment ranging from 14 days to five years and three months.

-Federal sentencing guidelines in his case recommended a prison sentence ranging from 10 months to 16 months.
+In Mostofsky’s case, federal sentencing guidelines recommended a prison sentence ranging from 10 months to 16 months.
 Prosecutors recommended a sentence of 15 months in prison followed by three years of supervised release.

 Mostofsky was one of the first rioters to enter the restricted area around the Capitol and among the first to breach the building itself, through the Senate Wing doors, according to prosecutors.
 He pushed against a police barrier that officers were trying to move and stole a Capitol Police bulletproof vest and riot shield, prosecutors said.